ZackDev/zackdev.github.io/_posts/2020-03-24-corona-chart-for-germany.md

 Incidence Chart's data is also derived from the data above. *Incidence* describes the cumulative cases for a population of 100.000 over a defined time span.
 In this case, the time-span is 7 days.

 *Reproduction Rate* describes the speed at which the virus propagates.
 Here it is measured on a day-to-day basis, dividing the *nth* by the *n-1th* daily cases.
 The chart itself has some spikes with values above 10 in it.
-This is due to fact that data gathering and processing is a bit slower at the weekends, resulting in higher numbers on Mondays.
+This is due to fact that data gathering and processing is a bit slower at the weekends, resulting in ~~higher numbers on Mondays~~ delayed reporting of this data, usually being accumulated on Mondays and finally made available on Tuesdays.

 # Weekly PCR Tests